-- The District Plan has been written in the context of the Localism Act, the National Planning Policy Framework and the National Planning Practice Guidance published by the Government.
-The District Plan and statutory planning documents need to maintain consistency with national planning policy and guidance9. - The District Plan needs to be produced and written in accordance with legislation and regulations10. - The District Plan has been written using the results of the accompanying Sustainability Appraisal.
-This shows which options have been considered for its strategy and policies and why the options chosen are preferred over those rejected. - The District Plan has been informed by background evidence, which may be updated during the course of the production of the Plan.
-The background evidence (and any updates) will be made available to view on the Council's website, linked to the District Plan web page11. - The District Plan is accompanied by a Sustainability Appraisal and Habitats Regulations Assessment, both of which are part of the public consultation.
+- The Focused Amendments to the Pre-Submission Draft District Plan have been written in the context of the Localism Act, the National Planning Policy Framework and the National Planning Practice Guidance published by the Government.
+The District Plan and statutory planning documents need to maintain consistency with national planning policy and guidance9. - The Focused Amendments to the Pre-Submission Draft District Plan need to be produced and written in accordance with legislation and regulations10. - The Focused Amendments to the Pre-Submission Draft District Plan have been written using the results of the accompanying Sustainability Appraisal.
+This shows which options have been considered for its strategy and policies and why the options chosen are preferred over those rejected. - The Focused Amendments to the Pre-Submission Draft District Plan have been informed by background evidence, which may be updated during the course of the production of the Plan.
+The background evidence (and any updates) will be made available to view on the Council's website, linked to the District Plan web page11. - The Focused Amendments to the Pre-Submission Draft District Plan is accompanied by a Sustainability Appraisal and a Habitats Regulations Assessment, both of which are part of the public consultation.